FLY Tutoring Services

 No Show Policy

-Because No Shows are governed by varied circumstances, revocation and reinstatement will be made at the discretion of the Learning Commons staff.
+Because No Shows result from varied circumstances, revocation and reinstatement will be made at the discretion of the Learning Commons staff.

 Any conflict with or harassment of Learning Commons tutors or any disruption of Learning Commons services may result in revocation of all tutoring services for a period specified by the Learning Commons staff.
 All students are governed by the BGSU Student Code of Conduct, and reports of harassment, hazing, or other behavior that limits others ability to full access of educational services will be handled according to University policy.